New — webhooks your AI agents can wait on. Hook & Sense opening to early access.

 1. Create an Endpoint

-Go to hooksense.com and click Create Endpoint.
-You'll get a unique webhook URL instantly — no signup required for the free tier.
+From an agent, call create_callback_endpoint.
+Or go to hooksense.com and click Create Endpoint — you'll get a unique callback URL instantly, no signup required for the free tier.

 https://hooksense.com/w/your-slug

-Sign in (GitHub or email) to claim the endpoint, raise daily limits, and unlock features like custom slugs, HMAC verification, and team sharing.
+Sign in (GitHub or email) to claim the endpoint, raise daily limits, and unlock features like custom slugs, signature verification, and team sharing.

 2. Send a Test Request

-Verify capture with a quick cURL before pointing a real provider at it:
+Verify capture with a quick cURL before pointing a real provider or agent at it:

 curl -X POST https://hooksense.com/w/YOUR_SLUG \